 The ability to Screen Share on a channel is locked behind the “Video” permission!
 If you are the server owner or have Administrator permissions, you can directly edit these permissions to give certain server members the power to stream!

 1) For a Specific Role -

 - You can head into Server Settings and then the Roles tab to enable the “Video” permission for specific roles within the server.

 - Once you've selected the specific Role you'd like to give the permission, scroll down the permissions list, down to Voice Permissions to enable “Video”!

 2) For a Specific Channel

-- You can also customize this permission on the channel level by right-clicking your voice channel, and then selecting Edit Channel in the menu, and then selecting Permissions (right underneath Overview in the left sidebar).
+- You can also customize this permission on the channel level by right-clicking your voice channel, selecting Edit Channel in the menu, and then selecting Permissions (right underneath Overview in the left sidebar).